 Requirements would only be defined if model transfer/update would be defined in 3GPP specifications.

+Legacy RRM requirements (non-AI/ML) are applicable to the corresponding legacy RRM procedures even during the AI/ML operation mode and RAN4 to assess what RRM requirements are needed for each case.
 The legacy framework for RRC/MAC-CE/DCI based core requirements (e.g., define delay requirements based on multiple delay components) can be used as the baseline for LCM procedures if the LCM related requirements are agreed to be introduced.
 If new procedures which legacy framework is not applicable to are introduced, additional core requirement framework can be discussed.

 LCM related tests should consider how the framework can address the possibility of updates/activation/deactivation /switching to the functionalities/models after the deployment of the devices in the field.

+Both static and non-static scenarios/configurations could be needed for AI testing.

+Static: channel model and SNR settings are fixed and do not change over the test, specific channel realizations may be dynamic

+Non-static: Non-static scenarios/configuration can be further considered in application to use cases.

+How to use them, including whether to use static scenarios/configurations as baseline need to be discussed and decided case by case.
+Static scenarios are assumed by default.
+Non-static scenarios are introduced on a use-case specific basis if needed for testing.

 7.4.2.3 Reference block diagrams for testing